Camp John Hay: Under United States management

 The United States 48th Infantry Unit under Captain Robert Rudd established Hill Station in the current site of Camp John Hay in 1900 during the Philippine-American war.
-The site is referred to the locals, the Ibalois, as "Kafagway" and is owned by Ibaloi leader Mateo Cariño.
+The site is referred to the locals, the Ibalois, as "Kafagway" and was owned at that time by Ibaloi leader Mateo Cariño.
 213 ha of the land was then designated as "Camp John Hay", a military reservation for American soldiers, in October 1903 when US President Theodore Roosevelt signed a presidential order.
 American military personnel were given a place to refuge from the relative hotter temperature of the lowlands.

+The 15th Infantry Regiment had a small detachment at Camp John Hay in the 1910s prior to the Great War.
+The field staff and the bulk of the regiment were near Tientsin, China during this time.

 World War II

 In December 1941, Japanese warplanes dropped 72 bombs over the main gate of the camp during the onset of World War II in the Philippines.
 Camp John Hay served as an internment camp of the Imperial Japanese forces as well as the headquarters of General Tomoyuki Yamashita during the Japanese occupation period.
 When the Japanese forces in the archipelago capitulated, Yamashita surrendered to the Allied forces at Camp John Hay, specifically at the High Commissioner's residence which was later renamed as the Ambassador's Residence.